 Asbestos does not always need to be removed.
 Legally, it must be managed, but it must be in a safe and sealed condition.
 Assuming that it has been determined that asbestos remedial / removal is required as the best option, what next?

 Deciding what to do will be informed by:

 - What type of asbestos?

 - Is it notifiable to the Health & Safety Executive?

-The final and most important part of the asbestos removal / remediation project (if works are being undertaken under full conditions), is the 4-stage clearance procedure, and issuing a certificate of re-occupation.
-We would strongly suggest that the UKAS accredited analyst is impartial, and contracted to the client, or asbestos project manager, and not the asbestos removal contractor.
+The final and most important part of the asbestos removal / remediation project (if works are being undertaken under full conditions), is the 4-stage clearance procedure.
+When complete, you will then be issued a certificate of re-occupation.
+We would strongly suggest that the UKAS accredited analyst is impartial and contracted to the client or asbestos project manager and not the asbestos removal contractor.
 There is no legal requirement for this to be so, but it is seen as best practice.

 We can advise on the specifics of your situation.